Circular Saw Blade Bore Sizes Guide

 Quick Answer

 Most cordless circular saws in the UK use a 20mm bore.
 Most mitre saws and table saws use a 30mm bore.
-Some compact/plunge saws use 16mm.
+Some cordless saws use a 16mm bore (e.g. Ryobi 18V ONE+); Milwaukee M18 saws use 15.87mm.
 Older corded saws may use 25.4mm (1″).
 Many blades include reduction rings so a 30mm bore blade can fit a 20mm arbor.

 Common Bore Sizes in the UK